kexinli1-oss/AIBUILD/README.md

 ## Coding Test Solution
 This repository contains the solution to a coding test, demonstrating proficiency in Javascript (Node.js).
-The project comprises of two major components:
+The project comprises of three major components:

 1. A server that converts and delivers category data in a tree structure.
 2. A script to check internet connection quality based on the response time from a given URI.
+3. A React Category Selection App with Redux

 # Files and Descriptions: